brianroth/starwars-ascii-akka-scala-guice/README.md

 #What is this???
 This project will create animated ascii console art from any gif.

+check out the web-app-conversion branch to use this app as a web server.

 It is written in scala and uses akka actors for asynchronous processing, as well as google guice for dependency injection